 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Speaker.
-There are guests in the House from the high arctic I would like to welcome: Jeremy Tungraluk, who works with finance at the Qikiqtani Inuit Association and he is the Chair of Kakivak Association; Debbie Tungraluk, who is a student learning at the NTEP program; her daughter, Irene Tatty Tungraluk, welcome to the House; and former member, Allan Rumbolt.
+There are guests here in the House from Quttiktuq that I would like to welcome.
+They are Jeremy Tungaluk, who works with finance at the Qikiqtani Inuit Association and he is also the Chair of Kakivak Association; Debbie Tungaluk, who is a student taking the NTEP program, as well as her daughter, Ivory Tuppi Tungaluk.
+I welcome them.
+I would also like to recognize a former colleague, Allan Rumbolt.
 Thank you, Mr. Speaker.